Bronze Age Europe: Northern Europe

 In northern Germany, Denmark, Sweden and Norway, Bronze Age cultures manufactured many distinctive and artistic artifacts.
 This includes lur horns, horned ceremonial helmets, sun discs, gold jewelry and some unexplained finds like the bronze "gong" from Balkåkra in Sweden.
+In 2026, isotopic analysis identified previously undocumented mines in Extremadura, Spain, as the primary metal source for many of these artifacts, confirming the reach of the maritime trade network between the Nordic Bronze Age and the southern Iberian Peninsula.
 Some linguists believe that an early Indo-European language was introduced to the area probably around 2000 BC, which eventually became Proto-Germanic, the last common ancestor of the Germanic languages.
 This would fit with the apparently unbroken evolution of the Nordic Bronze Age into the most probably ethnolinguistically Germanic Pre-Roman Iron Age.

 The age is divided into the periods I–VI, according to Oscar Montelius.
 Period Montelius V, already belongs to the Iron Age in other regions.

-Bronze Age archaeological cultures in Southeast Europe include:
+Bronze Age archaeological cultures in Northern Europe include: